A Salute to Those Paving the Way

 In 2009, Aggie Women proposed the creation of an award specifically created for the dedicated women faculty of Texas A&M University.
 It’s called the Eminent Scholar Award.

 This award honors the extraordinary women faculty who serve as role models for all Aggie students.
 It recognizes outstanding research, scholarship and service.
-The recipient of the Eminent Scholar Award receives recognition on campus, a $4,000 gift to support their research and are honored at the Aggie Women Network Awards Luncheon.
+The recipient of the Eminent Scholar Award receives recognition on campus, a $4,000 gift and are honored at the Aggie Women Network Awards Luncheon.

 To learn more about the award process, please visit the Dean of Faculties Page.